Skip to main content

 Samoa is a small state of the Commonwealth, with a population of over 222,000 (World Bank, 2022).

-COL’s current work in Samoa is in the areas of skills for work, technology-enabled learning and tertiary education.
-It is part of the Virtual University for Small States of the Commonwealth (VUSSC) network and benefits from programmes offered by COL’s regional centre, the Pacific Centre for Flexible and Open Learning for Development (PACFOLD).
-Learners from Samoa are also participating in COL’s free online courses and benefitting from other openly available resources.
+COL plays an important role in supporting Samoa’s education and training systems, particularly in the areas of Technology-Enabled Learning (TEL) and Technical and Vocational Education and Training (TVET) and data resilience through the Partnership for Open, Distance and Flexible Learning (ODFL) in the Pacific.
+Samoa is also an active member of the Virtual University for Small States of the Commonwealth (VUSSC) network and benefits from programmes offered through COL’s regional centre, the Pacific Centre for Flexible and Open Learning for Development (PACFOLD).
+In addition, learners from Samoa participate in COL’s free open online courses and make use of a wide range of openly available learning resources and capacity-building initiatives.

 Highlights

-• Over 350 teachers from Samoa trained to provide effective learner support in open and distance learning (ODL) contexts.
+• 365 teachers from Samoa trained to provide effective learner support in open and distance learning (ODL) contexts.

 • Building the capacity of TVET practitioners through national coordinators.